-Delta south: INEC’s failure to grant access to documents stalls hearing – The Sun Nigeria
+Delta South: INEC’s failure to grant access to documents stalls hearing – The Sun Nigeria

 From Paul Osuyi, Asaba

-In petition EPT/DT/SEN/ 01/2023, Diden is challenging the declaration of Joel-Onowakpo Thomas of the All Progressive Congress (APC) as winner of the February 25, 2023 Delta south senatorial district election by INEC.
+In the petition EPT/DT/SEN/ 01/2023, Diden is challenging the declaration of Joel-Onowakpo Thomas of the All Progressive Congress (APC) as winner of the February 25, 2023 Delta South senatorial district election by INEC.

-At the resumed pre-trial session on Thursday, counsel to the petitioners, Ayo Asala (SAN) told the three-member panel of justices that the electoral umpire was yet to grant all the necessary documents needed for the trial.
+At the resumed pre-trial session, yesterday, counsel to the petitioners, Ayo Asala (SAN) told the three-member panel of justices that the electoral umpire was yet to grant all the necessary documents needed for the trial.

 Asala stated that after filing the petition, the tribunal had granted a motion compelling INEC to release the certified true copies of the documents to the petitioners.